 NOTE: For carrier responsibilities related to disembarkation of persons with disabilities when a flight is delayed on the tarmac at an airport in Canada, see Rule 92(C)(4) - Priority disembarkation.

-- Domestic & International Tariff - (F) Services for which advance notice is required - (1) The services identified in (3) below will be provided at no additional fare or charge.
+- 6) Services for which advance notice is required - a) The services identified in (3) below will be provided at no additional fare or charge.

 Every reasonable effort